 Studies show that philosophy majors perform better on average than their peers in exams for law, medicine and other graduate studies, presumably because so many crucial, transferable skills in analysis, critical thinking and writing have been developed.
 Here are some of the expected classes that will help enhance your learning:

 Maybe you’re naturally wired to ask questions others take for granted or will not ponder.
 The world needs deep, well-trained thinkers who will help guide us to understand the universe and our place in it.
-If this resonates with you then a philosophy major may be the next right step!
+If this resonates with you then a Christian philosophy degree may be the next right step!

 By Jennifer Bailey